 Sacred Heart continues to invest in building state-of-the-art facilities for students on its growing campus.
-The new Martire Business and Communications Center recently opened, a Student Success Center was completed in summer 2015, construction is underway on a new “village-style” residence hall, and ground has been broken on a new Center for Healthcare Education.
+The new Martire Business and Communications Center and a “village-style” residence hall recently opened, and construction is underway on another student residence as well as a world-class Center for Healthcare Education.

 LOCATION: New England campus in Fairfield, Connecticut